TsoliasPN/sbstck-dl/README.md

 To avoid storing secrets in shell history, you can also set `SBSTCK_COOKIE_VAL` and omit `--cookie_val`.
 You can also read the cookie value from a file using `--cookie-val-file`.
 You can also provide a Netscape cookie jar (`cookies.txt`) using `--cookie-jar`.
+You can also read the cookie value from your OS keychain using `--cookie-keychain`.

 #### Example